abc-rp/dob/README.md

    - Provide a description of why the change is necessary.
    - Reference any related issues in the pull request description.

 A general aim of the DOB ontology is to be as lightweight as possible.
-Only suggest new classes or properties where no existing ontology (especially bot, prov-o, ssn/sosa, dcterms or dcat) do not suffice.
+Only suggest new classes or properties where no existing ontology (especially bot, prov-o, ssn/sosa, dcterms or dcat) suffice.

 #### 3. Improving Documentation
 Clear documentation is essential.
 You can contribute by: